PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 continues directly to Conv-input repair, eliminating one full-graph scan on that positive fallback path.

+Fallback Conv-input repair now merges cleanup-only tensor pruning into its two existing rewrite counters.
+The stale-Transpose-only reconciliation guard is unchanged, but its result is retained with the complete opt-in schema instead of being discarded.

 ## Smaller internal owners

 - Typed ONNX `Constant` lowering is isolated in its op-family module while